nika-karsanova/aberforward-roboworm/README.md

 ## Notes ##

 Be aware that this piece of software is not yet completed, and has a number of issues that will be addressed during refactoring stage.
-In particular, this concerns data validation topic and performance optimization.
+In particular, this concerns data validation and performance optimization.